 One of the hardest parts is deciding to get some support – and you’ve done that.
 We’re so proud of you!
 You’ve been courageous and strong just opening this webpage, so we know you’ve got what it takes to handle whatever comes next.

 Dealing with people who don’t like your sexuality

-For all of us, it‘s important to recognise that we are all different, and the things that are right for us are different to the things that are right for someone else.
-We should be respectful and positive about people’s sexuality or sexual relationships, and support their right to explore their sexuality in a safe, consensual and responsible way.
+It’s important to recognise that we’re all different and that the things that feel right for us are different from the things that feel right for someone else.
+We should be respectful of and positive about other people’s sexuality or sexual relationships, and support their right to explore their sexuality in a safe, consensual and responsible way.

 It’s never okay for someone to harass you or make you feel bad about your sexuality.
 You never have to deal with this kind of treatment from others on your own.
 There are a number of services that can offer you support if you’re being harassed or bullied based on your sexuality.